 ONC 9: The Capes (refer to map on opposite page) Dramatic examples of a sunken landscape with stretches of nationally significant broadleaved forest and exceptional visual qualities.
-Abiotic Characteristics Values Cape Jackson is a superb example of a drowned ridge crest.
-Cliffs and very steep slopes flank the sea and are being continually eroded by high energy waves.
+Abiotic Cape Jackson is a superb example of a drowned ridge crest.
+Characteristics Values Cliffs and very steep slopes flank the sea and are being continually eroded by high energy waves.
 Strong tidal currents off headlands.
 Reefs fringe the shore and extend into deeper water, especially off the headlands.
-Biotic Characteristics Values Brutal exposure to the elements has shaped unique Cook Strait vegetation on the headlands of Capes Lambert and Jackson.
-Largely unmodified section of coast with exposed rocky bluffs and headlands and reef communities extending into deep water.
+Biotic Brutal exposure to the elements has shaped unique Cook Strait Characteristics Values vegetation on the headlands of Capes Lambert and Jackson.
+Ondracteristics values Largely unmodified section of coast with exposed rocky bluffs and headlands and reef communities extending into deep water.
 Cape Lambert Scenic Reserve.
-High current communities in the vicinity of The Capes.
-Experiential Values Attributes The Capes and the waters they enclose are remote and retain a wild and exposed nature due to their narrow and rugged form.
-They act as the outer 'arms' of Te Anamāhanga/Port Gore, where rocky outcrops and partially submerged platforms extend into the sea and offer opportunities for fishing.
-Cape Jackson forms the western entrance to Queen Charlotte Sound Queen Charlotte Sound/Tōtaranui where biotic patterns extend from Mt.
+High current communities in the vicinity of The Capes. riigii carront commando in the vicinity of the capec.
+Experiential - The Capes and the waters they enclose are remote and retain a Values Attributes wild and exposed nature due to their narrow and rugged form. - They act as the outer 'arms' of Te Anamāhanga/Port Gore, where rocky outcrops and partially submerged platforms extend into the sea and offer opportunities for fishing. - Cape Jackson forms the western entrance to Queen Charlotte Sound Queen Charlotte Sound/Totaranui where biotic patterns extend from Mt.
 Stokes and Mt.
 Furneaux further inland.